risgk/digital-synth-vra8-u/README.md

     - Rename the texts "EG Osc Dst [P|P2|S1]" and "LFO Osc Dst [P|P2|S1]" to "EG Osc Dst [P|2P|1S]" and "LFO Osc Dst [P|2P|1S]";
     - Change to reflect the Filter Cutoff parameter smoothly;
     - Improve stability: reduce CPU busy time at Note ON/OFF;
+    - Change the lighting condition of the CPU Busy LED (LED L);
     - Fix a bug where the effect of LFO Osc Amt was inverted;
     - Fix a bug in which changing MIDI In * with VRA8-U CTRL did not invalidate the setting before the change;
     - Change to recommend Arduino AVR Boards version 1.8.5 (or 1.8.3);
     - Support Arduino Nano (ATmega328) with restrictions;
     - Add Recommended Circuit Diagram and Actual Wiring Diagram;
-    - Rename "Parameter List" to "Parameter Guide";
+    - Rename "Parameter List" to "Parameter Guide"; Fix documentation; Other changes
-    - Fix documentation
 - v1.2.1: Reverses the effect of the Osc 1 Shape II value for SS (Shaped Saw Wave)
 - v1.2.0: Change the range of Osc 1 Shape from -64 -- +63 to 0 -- 127; Fix the comment on Osc 1 Shape II in VRA8-U CTRL
 - v1.1.1: Reduce noise in Chorus Mode M and S2